Skip to content

 Both agencies noted that reports were rare relative to the millions of people using these medications, and that confounding factors โ€” obesity itself, pre-existing depression, the psychological stress of chronic disease โ€” make direct attribution difficult.

-The takeaway: across every major weight-management trial, psychiatric adverse event rates in the drug arm and the placebo arm land within a fraction of each other.
-No trial found a statistically meaningful increase in depression or anxiety with the active drug.
+Read across the major weight-management trials and the pattern holds: depressive-symptom and suicidality measures in the drug arm and the placebo arm land within a fraction of each other โ€” and where they differ, it's the placebo arm that edges higher.
+No trial found a meaningful increase in depression or anxiety pinned on the active drug.

 That's not the same as "GLP-1 drugs have zero effect on mood."
 It's that controlled trials, the gold standard for detecting drug-caused harm, didn't detect one.
+And these trials largely excluded people with significant pre-existing psychiatric illness โ€” which is exactly the gap observational data has to fill.

-But it's observational โ€” an association, not proof of causation.
-People who get prescribed semaglutide might differ from people who get prescribed phentermine in ways the data can't capture.
-They might have better insurance, more regular medical follow-up, higher baseline health literacy.
-All of those independently lower depression risk.
+But it's observational.
+An association, not proof of causation.
+People who get prescribed semaglutide might differ from people who get prescribed phentermine in ways the data can't capture โ€” better insurance, more regular follow-up, higher baseline health literacy.
+All of those independently lower psychiatric risk.

 The possible pathways aren't hard to sketch: reduced food noise improves daily quality of life.
 Weight loss improves self-image, mobility, sleep.
 Better sleep reduces anxiety.
 Reduced binge eating removes a source of shame.
 Inflammation drops (GLP-1s have documented anti-inflammatory effects), and neuroinflammation is a current research target in depression.
 Multiple routes, all plausible, none confirmed.